priyanjal-promptoria/Promptoria/README.md

 ---

 ## 📧 Contact
-For any queries or feedback, feel free to contact us at.
+For any queries or feedback, feel free to contact us at h62905088@gmail.com

+---
+© 2025 Priyanjal, Promptoria.
+All rights reserved.

+Permission is granted to view and access this content for personal, non-commercial use only.
+No part of this work may be copied, modified, or distributed in any form without prior written permission.
 ---